 GARAGE: A covered structure designed to provide shelter for vehicles, and which is accessory to a primary residential use on the lot.
 Carports are considered garages.

 GROUP LIVING: A facility, licensed by the appropriate state or local agency that provides resident service to individuals of whom one or more are unrelated.
 These are individuals with disabilities, aged, undergoing rehabilitation, or in need of adult supervision.
 The size of the group is typically larger than the average size of a household.
-Examples include monasteries and convents; nursing and convalescent homes; group homes for the physically or intellectually disabled, or emotionally disturbed; and, residential programs for drug and alcohol treatment.
+Examples include monasteries and convents; group homes for the physically or intellectually disabled, or emotionally disturbed; and, residential programs for drug and alcohol treatment.

 HEIGHT: The vertical distance measured from the average ground elevation of the proposed finished grade to the highest point of the structure.

 HOME OCCUPATION: A business activity that is carried out on the same site as a dwelling unit, and which is accessory to the residential use on the site.

+HOSPITAL: An institution providing health services primarily for human inpatient medical or surgical care for the sick or injured and including related facilities such as laboratories, outpatient department, training facilities, central services facilities, cafeterias, and staff offices that are an integral part of the facilities.

 HOTEL: A building designed, used or offered for temporary residential occupancy, including tourist homes and motels.
-A hotel is a Retail Sales & Service use.

 HOUSE: A detached dwelling unit located on its own lot.